Cross-domain Compositing with Pretrained Diffusion Models: Method

-Second, we propose to add a smoothing operator $b(M)$ to be applied on the masks $M_b, M_t$ in order to smooth them.
-This method overcomes the aliasing effect by smoothing transitions between different regions of the images.
-In practice, we find that blurring the mask by a factor correlated to $N_{in}, N_{out}$ is adequate.
-This method reduces the aliasing effect by introducing a smooth transition of the noise level between the different image regions, as shown in \cref{fig:aliasing}.
-Additional analysis and implementation details of this method are given in the appendix in \cref{ss:smoothing} and \cref{ss:aliasing}.
+A second alternative is to add a smoothing operator $b(M)$ to be applied on the masks $M_b, M_t$.
+This approach can overcome the aliasing effect by smoothing transitions between different regions of the images.
+We observe experimentally (\supref{ss:aliasing}) that the blurring factor should have a spatial length of roughly $max(N_{in}, N_{out})$.
+That is, it should ensure that the transition remains smooth even in the down-scaled images.
+This eliminates the sharp transitions of the noise levels between image regions, and eliminates the noise, as shown in \cref{fig:aliasing}.
+Additional analysis and implementation details of this approach are given in \supref{ss:smoothing} and \supref{ss:aliasing}.

-We find that the first method works better when using a model which is able to predict a plausible $\hat{x}_0$ image in intermediate diffusion steps.
+In practice, we find that the first method works better when using a model which is able to predict a plausible $\hat{x}_0$ image in intermediate diffusion steps, such as models trained on more constrained domains.
 We hypothesize that this is related to the ability to meaningfully interpolate between the reference image and the prediction.
 If the prediction is out-of-domain, the interpolation will deteriorate the image, and result in non-meaningful guidance.
-In such cases, it is preferable to use the second proposition.
+In such cases, it is preferable to use the smoothed noise-space blending approach.

+Finally, we note that for latent diffusion models this effect is more subdued.
+We theorize that this is due to the latent decoder's abilities to compensate for some of the artifacts in the diffused latents.

-\textbf{Local editing as guided inpainting.} One may understand our method as a guided variant of the image inpainting task, where the guidance is done by a reference image using \cref{eq:maskedILVR}.
-We would like to infuse the object and the background with more cross-domain information without changing it or causing it to lose structure, but the rate of information exchange is limited by the denoiser's receptive field.
-RePaint \cite{lugmayr2022repaint} showed that simply repeating denoising steps can have such an effect, and we thus employ a similar approach.
-Dedicated inpainting models may also be used if such are available, but these are not designed to perform inpainting with a given visual object, while our method does.
+\textbf{Step repetitions.} Our approach allows for cross-domain information to diffuse between the two image regions, allowing for a degree of domain-matching.
+However, the rate of information transfer is largely limited by the receptive field of the denoising network which in some cases may be too low (\eg, for compositing large objects).
+We would therefore like to infuse the object with more cross-domain information from the background, without changing it or causing it to lose structure.
+RePaint~\cite{lugmayr2022repaint} showed that simply repeating denoising steps can have such an effect, in essence extending the receptive field and allowing more time for information to pass between the regions.
+We thus employ a similar approach.
+We note that dedicated inpainting models can also provide an advantage for structure preservation when such are available.
+However, these are not designed to perform inpainting with a given visual object, while our method does.